Sports Fan Radio Network: Former hosts

 After being released by Sports Fan, The Fabulous Sports Babe took an approximately 6-year break from radio broadcasting, during which she underwent treatment for cancer.
 She returned in sporadic guest hosting gigs in 2007, and in April 2008, returned full-time as the co-host of "Brantley and the Babe" on WHBO in Tampa Bay.
 After various stops on Tampa Bay area radio stations, she left radio again in 2014.

 Chuck Powell hosted news talk and FM morning radio in Phoenix from 2003 to 2009.
 He's now with Seattle's KJR from 10a-Noon.

 After the folding of Sports Fan, Frank Andrews, whose real name is Angelo Fracassi, changed his stage name to "Zig" and went to work in his native Western New York, for the now defunct radio station WNSA.
 After that station was sold off, Zig landed a job at Sirius Satellite Radio, where he hosted NHL Live (until that show moved to XM) and is currently a weekend anchor for Sirius NFL Radio and Mad Dog Radio.

 Soren Petro now hosts "The Program" in Kansas City on 810 WHB, one of the largest sports talk stations in the country (covering six states).

 After the dissolution of SFRN, J. T. the Brick was almost immediately hired by Fox Sports Radio, where he is today.

 Scott Ferrall currently works for CBS Sports Radio; he spent several years at Sirius XM Radio's Howard 101 prior to joining CBS.

 Bill Lekas went to Sporting News Radio and later moved to Sirius XM Radio.

 Dave Cokin and Steve Cofield stayed in Las Vegas, hosting on ESPN920 and FoxSportsRadio1460.
 They teamed up for DC and the Sunshine Man on ESPN1100 from 2007 to 2011.
 They currently do shows on ESPN1100/100.9 FM, Cokin from 2–3 and Cofield 3–6.

 "The Sports Pig" hosted in Boise, and then back in Las Vegas on FoxSportsRadio1460.
 He was joined by Cofield for "Steve and the Sports Pig" from 2004 to 2007.
 He died in 2012 at age 52.

 Scott Kaplan and Sid Rosenberg would go on to be the original co-hosts of The Sports Guys on WNEW-FM.
 Kaplan now works at XEPRS-AM in San Diego.
-Rosenberg went on to greater fame as a co-host at WFAN, working alongside the likes of Joe Benigno and Don Imus, and is now at 640 Sports (WMEN) in South Florida.
-Kaplan and Rosenberg's onetime intern Jorge Sedano now hosts The Sedano Show nationally on ESPN Radio.
+Rosenberg went on to greater fame as a co-host at WFAN, working alongside the likes of Joe Benigno and Don Imus, eventually inheriting Imus's time slot after his retirement and death.
+Jorge Sedano now hosts The Sedano Show nationally on ESPN Radio.